-For this analysis we have anonymised individual level data from 17 employers for almost 2 million applicants to entry-level graduate, internship (and other forms of work experience), school leaver and apprenticeship programmes across a range of sectors, including accountancy and professional services, law, and the public sector.
+For this analysis we have anonymised individual level data from 17 employers for over 2 million applicants to entry-level graduate, internship (and other forms of work experience), school leaver and apprenticeship programmes across a range of sectors, including accountancy and professional services, law, and the public sector.
 For these sectors, we have at least three employers in each sector and so can also present sector level analysis where relevant (and in particular for employer-specific report benchmarking).
-The focus of this research is analysing the extent of inequalities in a given year so we analyse the most recent data available from each employer, typically from the 2023 hiring round.
-Future analysis will utilise variation over time to consider the effects of changes in employers' practices.
+The focus of the first part of this research is analysing the extent of inequalities in a given point in time, so we analyse the data from each employer from typically the 2023 hiring round.
+The second part of this research analyses changes in inequalities over time, typically from hiring rounds from 2022 to 2024.
+Although we have data from some employers from hiring rounds before 2022, the Covid-19 pandemic makes analysis of the 2020 and 2021 data more problematic.
+Two of our 17 employers had incomplete data across all three years and so a subset of 15 employers are used for this analysis.

 We asked all employers for a common set of measures from their recruitment systems (see Technical Appendix Section 1 for full details).
 While the nature of the collaboration with employers means that there are some differences in the final data fields received, our sample is defined based on applications to entry level roles for UK based jobs for applicants from a UK region of origin with a valid recruitment outcome for the latest round of recruitment.
-This gives us a final sample of 117,043 applicants to graduate programmes, 28,046 applicants to internships, and 108,564 applicants to school leaver and apprenticeship programmes.
+This gives us a final point in time sample of 117,043 applicants to graduate programmes, 28,046 applicants to internships, and 108,564 applicants to school leaver and apprenticeship programmes.
+For our over time analysis, we have a sample of 350,281 applicants to graduate programmes, 73,525 applicants to internships, and 298,057 applicants to school leaver and apprenticeship programmes.

-&lt;sup>2 See section 5 of our Technical Appendix for further details.
+3 See section 5 of our Technical Appendix for further details.

 We received a range of information on applicants to entry-level roles from participating employers including key diversity characteristics such as parental occupation which was used to create measures of the National Statistics Socio-Economic Classification (NS-SEC), school type, eligibility for Free School Meals (FSM), whether at least one parent has a degree education, gender, and ethnicity.
-These characteristics are asked by participating employers as part of the equal opportunities section of application forms for monitoring and research purposes but are not used in recruitment decisions.
+These characteristics are asked by participating employers as part of the equal opportunities section of application forms for monitoring and research purposes but are not used in recruitment decisions.5

 Section 8 of the Technical Appendix illustrates the extent of completeness of the data for the full sample and across sectors where we are able to provide this breakdown.
-Table A11 illustrates that 16 employers report parental occupation, while all employers report school type, gender, and ethnicity.
+Table A11 illustrates that 16 employers report parental occupation, while all employers report school type, gender, and ethnicity, which are the focus of our over time analysis.
 FSM eligibility and parental education are less frequently reported by employers, with 8 employers providing information on FSM eligibility and 7 on parental education.
 This varies across sectors, with full reporting of background characteristics across the majority of accountancy and law employers, but fewer public sector employers providing information on FSM eligibility and parental education.
 For this reason, our main focus will be on parental occupation and school type metrics (private school attendance vs state school attendance) for our analysis of inequalities by SEB for the graduate route.
+For our over time analysis, parental occupation was typically collected by employers from 2023 onwards, and so we focus on school type as our measure of SEB for this analysis.